 |Very good potential||>$5.0|

-In this example we have established a criteria ranking scale for revenue potential.
-A strategic alternative that generates revenue of $.8B or less is a very poor investment for the company; it is not considered a viable opportunity for the company because it does not meet the revenue requirement established in this analysis.
-At the opposite end of the spectrum, a strategic alternative that generates $5B or more is a very good investment, because it generates a high revenue stream that meets the company’s revenue target.
-This chart also indicates that with a revenue potential of $2.4B – $3.6B, we are indifferent to the strategic alternative.
+In the above example we have established a criteria ranking scale for revenue potential.
+A strategic alternative that generates revenue of $.8B or less is a very poor investment for the company; it would not be considered a viable opportunity.
+At the opposite end of the scale, a strategic alternative that generates $5B or more is a very good investment, because it generates a revenue stream that meets the company’s revenue target.